letterpad/letterpad/README.md

 We also have a letterpad client which you can find in [this repository](https://github.com/letterpad/letterpad-client).
 The letterpad client is a simple react application which uses the graphql API of letterpad to render a public facing blog.
 Demo: https://demo.letterpad.app

+Letterpad Admin provides a client key which can be found in settings.
+If you want to host the client in a different domain, then you should set this client_key in `next.config.js`.

 ## Contribute